 There Was an Old Lady Who Swallowed a Clover! by Lucille Colandro

 There are five gold coins and an empty green top hat.
-When Smiley Man chooses this tray, I take about 2 minutes to hide all 5 coins.
-I hide them in pretty obvious places and Smiley Man often watches me while I hide them, but he still LOVES this tray.
-He just finds the coins and puts them into the hat.
+For this tray, take a couple minutes to hide the five coins.
+Hide them in pretty obvious places, sometimes when I do it my toddler even watches me hide them.
+Then I let him find all the coins and put them in the hat.
+This tray is one of his favorites.

-I made our “pull cup” using a black cup from Amazon and ribbon in all the colors of the rainbow also from Amazon.
-I simply made some slits in the bottom of the cup using a very sharp knife.
+You can make the “pull cup” using a black cup from Amazon and ribbon in all the colors of the rainbow also from Amazon.
+Simply make some slits in the bottom of the cup using a very sharp knife.
 The slits are small, just barely big enough for the ribbon to fit through.
 There are six slits, one for each color of the rainbow.
-I cut each ribbon into a 12 inch piece, then pushed one end through a slit.
-Finally, I made a knot on the top and the bottom of the ribbon.
-I repeated with all the colors.
-To play this, start with all of the ribbon on the inside of the cup.
+Cut each ribbon into a 12 inch piece, then push one end through a slit.
+Finally, make a knot on the top and the bottom of the ribbon.
+Repeat with all the colors.
+To play this, start with all of the ribbons on the inside of the cup.
 Set the cup on the tray and have your toddler pull each ribbon until the knot on the bottom stops it.
 You’ll end up with a rainbow coming out of a pot of gold look.
 This is also a great activity to practice colors!